CCE Node Problem Detector

 - Not configured: Node affinity is disabled for the add-on.

-- Node Affinity: Specify the nodes where the add-on is deployed.
-If you do not specify the nodes, the add-on will be randomly scheduled based on the default cluster scheduling policy.
+- Specify node: Specify the nodes where the add-on is deployed.
+If you do not specify the nodes, the add-on pods will be randomly scheduled based on the default cluster scheduling policy.

-- Specified Node Pool Scheduling: Specify the node pool where the add-on is deployed.
-If you do not specify the node pool, the add-on will be randomly scheduled based on the default cluster scheduling policy.
+- Specify node pool: Specify the node pool where the add-on pods are deployed.
+If you do not specify the node pools, the add-on pods will be randomly scheduled based on the default cluster scheduling policy.

-- Custom Policies: Enter the labels of the nodes where the add-on is to be deployed for more flexible scheduling policies.
-If you do not specify node labels, the add-on will be randomly scheduled based on the default cluster scheduling policy.
+- Customize affinity: Enter the labels of the nodes where the add-on pods are to be deployed for more flexible scheduling policies.
+If you do not specify node labels, the add-on pods will be randomly scheduled based on the default cluster scheduling policy.

 If multiple custom affinity policies are configured, ensure that there are nodes that meet all the affinity policies in the cluster.
 Otherwise, the add-on cannot run.